Boxing Classes in Brooklyn (Train with a Real Boxing Coach)

 Inside the Boxing Coach Juan Curriculum Framework, these drills belong in Phase 1 (General Physical Preparation / General Strength).

-• Strengthen every joint in the body (1×20–30 style work)
+• Strengthen every joint (1×20–30)

-• Improve movement quality and structure
+• Improve movement quality

-• Build the aerobic base through proper running mechanics
+• Build aerobic base

-• Clean up the punching pattern with slow, controlled technique
+• Clean up punching pattern

 Phase 3 – Explosive Training (ATP System)